innocodive/lets-learn-es2015/lesson1.md

 <h1>Block Bindings</h1>

+Variable scoping has always been done using `functions` or `IIFE` - Immediately Invoked Function Expressions in Javascript.
+ES6 (ES2015) introduced <b>Block Scoping<b>.
+We need `{}` and `let` to create a new scope.
 When we declare a variable in Javascript using `var`, the declaration gets hoisted to the top of the function or to the top of the code if it is declared outside the function.
 ES6 introduced a <b>Block-level</b> Declaration.
 In block-level decrations variables are not accessible outside the block `{}` or functions.
 We declare variables using `let` keyword.
-While hoisting works for var declarations it wouldn't work for let declarations.
-That is why it is a good practice to declare variables at the top of the scope or a function.
+While hoisting works for `var` declarations it wouldn't work for `let` declarations.
+That is why it is a good practice to declare variables at the top of the scope or a function, when we use `let`.

 ```javascript
 	var myAge = 36, age = 50;
 	if(age > myAge) {